Skip to content

 • Next enter the date range in the Sales Accounting Report Configuration window and click Ok.

-Calculations for the Sales Accounting Report
+Understanding Sales Accounting Report Calculations

 • Taxable Sales - This is the total of all sales in Bravo where sales tax was charged.
 This total will not include layaways or layaway payments.